pete-rai/p5js-bubbles/README.md

 _Note: The sample html included within this project contains useful examples of how to use the visualization.
 Do take a moment to read through this sample file to better understand how it all works._

+> Important Note on Performance: I discovered that my script can be slow when the bubble labels are long strings.
+If this is the case for you, then you can probably speed things up by playing with the constant ```VIZ_FONT_RECALC``` at the top if my script.
+The higher you set this, the faster things will become - as it cuts down on costly font recalculating.
+It is currently set to 10px, which is very low.
+The danger is that, if its too high, you might not get the best fitted font your the bubble.
+Anyways, do play with this setting if you find performance is an issue for you.

 ### License

 This project is available under [the MIT license](https://github.com/pete-rai/p5js-bubbles/blob/master/LICENSE). _Please respect the terms of the license._